stonewell/eim/README.md

   - [X] close pane
   - [X] close all other pane
   - [ ] update pane size when split/close
-- [ ] pub/sub should only handle own events
+- [X] pub/sub should only handle own events
+- [ ] content window should be global not belows to editor